DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (f) Read Only access is $3,000 per year

 (g) Pricing subject to change with 30 days’ notice

 (a) Charged in arrears on the last day of each calendar month

 (b) Charges are not pro-rata for any part-month service

 (a) Initial Twenty-Four (24) Month Term

-(b) Automatic renewal of 12 months unless notified in writing prior of the expiry date
+(b) Automatic renewal of 12 months unless notified in writing prior to the expiry date

 1.4 Payment Term

 (b) Services are charged at 50% upfront; 25% on Parallel Pay Run #1 and 25% on the agreed Go-Live date

 (c) Definitiv books its resources in accordance with the tasks and dates outlined in the Project Plan.
 If the Buyer requires changes to the agreed Project Plan after the project has commenced, and the Go-Live date needs to be extended, the Buyer will be charged for the delay.
 The Buyer will be charged the total amount defined under ‘License Fees’ within the Fees section of the SaaS Agreement, charged monthly in arrears, from the Go-Live date set in the originally agreed Project Plan, up until the date the Buyer goes live on Definitiv.